jakobzhao/geog595/04_data/pe.md

 Then, The geom column will be filled with the point indicating where the geotag for the tweet.
 The point can be made by the `lat` and `lng` column.
 Notably, since it is a geographic point, we will also assign a default projection `WGS 84` to this point.
 The EPSG id of WGS 84 is `4326`.
 So, the sql statement below will be executed.

+> EPSG Geodetic Parameter Dataset (also EPSG registry) is a public registry of spatial reference systems, Earth ellipsoids, coordinate transformations and related units of measurement.
+Each entity is assigned an EPSG code between 1024-32767, along with a standard machine-readable well-known text (WKT) representation.
+The dataset is actively maintained by the IOGP Geomatics Committee.
+> - EPSG:4326 - WGS 84, latitude/longitude coordinate system based on the Earth's center of mass, used by the Global Positioning System among others.
+> - EPSG:3857 - Web Mercator projection used for display by many web-based mapping tools, including Google Maps and OpenStreetMap.

 ```sql
 -- Update the geometry column
 update geotweets set geom = MakePoint(lng, lat, 4326);
 ```

-Once the sql statement is executed, we need to refresh the DB manager to reload the database change by pressing the first button to the left on the main menu.
-If switching to the `Preview` tab of the main window, we can actually visualize the `geotweets` data table.
+Then, a geographic column will be created.
+Pressing the first button to the left on the main menu to refresh the DB manager.
+If switching to the `Preview` tab of the main window, we can actually see a map of the visulizaed data from the `geotweets` data table.

 ![](img/datatable-preview.png)

 ### 2.5 And more